Auction learning as a two-player game: Introduction

 Yet, this approach presents several limitations.
-On the conceptual front, this approach does not leverage state-of-the-art work in Auction Theory for the multi-bidder setting.
-Our work, on the other hand, leverages an exciting line of recent works~\citep{HartlineL10, HartlineKM11,BeiH11,daskalakis2012symmetries, rubinstein2018simple, DughmiHKN17, CaiOVZ19} on $\varepsilon$-truthful-to-truthful reductions.\footnote{By $\epsilon$-truthful, we mean the expected total regret $R$ is bounded by $\epsilon$.
+On the conceptual front, our main insight is a connection to an exciting line of recent works~\citep{HartlineL10, HartlineKM11,BeiH11,daskalakis2012symmetries, rubinstein2018simple, DughmiHKN17, CaiOVZ19} on $\varepsilon$-truthful-to-truthful reductions.\footnote{By $\epsilon$-truthful, we mean the expected total regret $R$ is bounded by $\epsilon$.
 See \autoref{prop:main} for a definition of $R$. } On the technical front, we identify three areas for improvement.
 First, their architecture is difficult to train in practice as the objective is non-stationary.
 Specifically, the Lagrangian multipliers are time-dependent and they increase following a pre-defined schedule, which requires careful hyperparameter tuning (see~\autoref{subsec:dutt} for experiments illustrating this).
 Leveraging the aforementioned works in Auction Theory, we propose a \emph{stationary} Lagrangian objective.
 Second, all prior work inevitably finds auctions which are not \emph{precisely} incentive compatible, and does not provide a metric to compare, say, an auction with revenue $1.01$ which is $0.002$-truthful, or one with revenue $1$ which is $0.001$-truthful.
-We argue that our stationary Lagrangian objective serves as the desired metric (and that the second auction of our short example is ``better'').
+We argue that our stationary Lagrangian objective serves as a good metric (and that the second auction of our short example is ``better'' for our metric).
 Finally, their training procedure requires an inner-loop optimization (essentially, this inner loop is the bidders trying to maximize utility in the current auction), which is itself computationally expensive.
 We use amortized optimization to make this process more efficient.